vishwesh-D-kumar/AlgorithmFlowVisualizer/README.md

 I am currently using the [my public fork of StatiCfg](https://github.com/vishwesh-D-kumar/staticfg).
 Version history of 1.Staticfg's changes can be found in the repo.
-This [PR](https://github.com/coetaur0/staticfg/pull/13) has been sent also , containing general purpose improvements
+This [PR](https://github.com/coetaur0/staticfg/pull/13) has been sent also , containing general purpose improvements.
+The above PR has been merged into master of StatiCfg !

 Current TODO's for Phase #1: